MIKIBUR/OpenBPS/README.md

 ⚠️ **Disclaimer**:
 The number of nodes used in the job is **not currently parameterized** due to the complexity of configuring multi-node setups in Docker-based environments.
 If you require multiple nodes, you will need to set this up manually within your Docker/OpenPBS configuration.
+⚠️ **Disclaimer no. 2**:
+When encountering errors connected with entrypoint.sh like this one:
+`exec: "./entrypoint.sh": stat ./entrypoint.sh: no such file or directory: unknown` Make sure you have linux line endings `LF` in all .sh files as it may cause serious issues!